Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 And there have been people who tried to forge peace deals over the many decades between Israel and the Palestinians, of course, and none of those have really come to fruition.

-So if Trump is actually able to end this war in a way that is enduring, meaning the Israelis don't go right back in as soon as they get back to their hostages and start bombing, if they actually withdraw from Gaza in the way that the peace plan envisioned.
+So if Trump is actually able to end this war in a way that is enduring, meaning the Israelis don't go right back in as soon as they get back their hostages and start bombing, if they actually withdraw from Gaza in the way that the peace plan envisioned, I do think Trump will deserve credit for that, notwithstanding the huge mar on his record, not just as a president, but as a human being,

 And they're trying to also create the perception that this time Trump is genuinely angry at Netanyahu.

-That was his apology to the Qataris.
+He was reading off a piece of paper that was his apology to the Qataris.

-And I do think this is actually a genuine factor in what's happening here.
+And I do think this is actually a genuine factor in what's happening here that makes this something other than just a full ruse.

-I talked about this last week, that obviously Trump is completely captive to and and beholden to and loyal to the Israelis.
+I talked about this last week, that obviously Trump is completely captive to and beholden to and loyal to the Israelis.

-When he talked about how the Edelsons come to the White House, came to the White House more than anybody in the first uh term, always demanding things for Israel, and Trump always gave it to them.
+He all but has said that, including during the campaign when he promised to make Israel great again, when he talked about how the Edelsons come to the White House, came to the White House more than anybody in the first term, always demanding things for Israel and Trump always gave it to them, and how he intends to do that again, how he wants to be the most pro-Israel president in history.

 So that is genuine, obviously.